Ready for some serious tropical island time and just need to know how to travel from Singapore to Perhentian Islands? We

 I recommend you arrive at least 15 minutes early for your pick up.
 Remember that the boat will probably need to stop at other beaches before heading back to Kuala Besut so don’t have any tight connections.

-It’s straightforward to get from Singapore to the Perhentians but the journey can be long.
+It’s reasonably straightforward to get from Singapore to the Perhentians but the journey can be long.

-The quickest way (and what I recommend) is to get a flight from Singapore then a taxi to Kuala Besut and then a boat out to the islands.
+The quickest way (and what I recommend) is to get a taxi to Kuala Besut from Singapore and then a boat out to the islands.
 If this is outside your budget, flying is also a good choice.

 To save money, the cheapest way is to travel to Johor Bahru and catch a bus or train from there and then a public ferry.
 This is also the longest though and it becomes quite a journey!

 If you have any questions, ask them in our Facebook group!

 You can also read our full guide about travelling to the Perhentian Islands here.
 Wondering where to stay in the Perhentian Islands?
 Read our acommodation guide here.
 Find our full Perhentian Island guide here.